Artificial Intelligence

 We build the first AI-powered battery intelligence

-Fast-Track Battery Innovation through AI-Generated Synthetic Data
+Fast-Track Battery Innovation through AI -Generated Synthetic Data

 Traditional battery modelling is slow and resource-intensive.
 Our AI-driven approach reduces time and cost by generating synthetic data for all key performance and lifetime modalities.
 This enables rapid prototyping, faster iteration cycles, and improved decision-making for R&D and production teams.

-Try out Sphere’s APEX Model
+Try out Sphere’s APEX Model -Simulate Before You Build

 Run a Proof of Concept with us